atmasphere/mc-coal/docs/source/data_api.rst

   :query size: The number of results to return per call (Default: 10.
 Maximum: 50).
   :query cursor: The cursor string signifying where to start the results.

-  :status 200: Successfully queried the players.
+  :status 200 OK: Successfully queried the players.

     :Response Data: - **players** -- The list of players.
                     - **cursor** -- If more results are available, this value will be the string to be passed back into this service to query the next set of results.
 If no more results are available, this field will be absent.